How to Set Ambitious Goals with OKRs

 KR = Key Results

-Objectives are intended to be mini mission statements designed to inspire your team.
+Objectives are intended to be mini mission statements that describe the positive and permanent change you want to see in the organization.
+Objectives are designed to inspire your team.
 For example, “help every teacher become a literacy teacher.”
 Key results are the quantitative metrics for tracking progress on your objective.
 We also plan out key activities (the work we plan to do) to help guide our daily and weekly priorities.

 Now, this can seem like a lot.
 (Exhale.)
 And, adjusting to any new progress-tracking system can be frustrating at first.
 Undoubtedly, there will be bumps and required tweaks along the way.
 But when we shoot for the moon, it’s helpful to have a North Star to guide us along the way.